kochavalabs/xchng-solidity/README.md

 [Truffle](http://truffleframework.com/docs/) is a development environment, testing framework and asset pipeline for Ethereum.

 A `truffle.js` and `truffle-config.js` will be created.
-You can set additional configurations for your truffle enviroment their.
+You can set additional configurations for your truffle enviroment there.

 ## Install Ganache

 [Ganache](http://truffleframework.com/ganache/) is a private blockchain for ethereum development.
-It allows you to easily deploy,tests, and debug contracts and applications.
+It allows you to easily deploy,tests, and debug contracts/applications.

-Install ganache by downloading appropriate version for your OS
+Install ganache by downloading the appropriate version for your OS

 or